simrahayan/Activity-1/README.md

-# Activity-1
-This dataset provides key socio-economic indicators for seven countries across different regions of the world.
-It includes:
+**🌍 Socio-Economic Indicators – Excel Analysis (Activity 1) Npower Canada** Welcome to Activity-1 – a data cleaning and analysis project using Microsoft Excel.
+In this activity, we explore key socio-economic indicators across 7 countries to highlight trends in education, internet access, and GDP.

+📁** Project Overview**
+This dataset showcases real-world data and is perfect for practicing data wrangling, pivot table creation, and chart building — all within Excel!

+**✨ Columns in the Dataset:**
+Column Name	Description
-Country Name: The name of the country (e.g., Brazil, Germany, USA).
+🏳️ Country Name	Name of the country (e.g., Brazil, Germany, USA) 🌐 Region	Continent or major geographical region

-Region: The continent or major geographical region the country belongs to (e.g., South America, Asia, Europe).

-Literacy Rate (%): The percentage of people aged 15 and above who can read and write.
+📚 Literacy Rate (%)	% of population (15+) who can read and write

-Internet Access (%): The percentage of the population with access to the internet.

-Average Years of Schooling: The average number of years of formal education received by people aged 25 and above.

-GDP per Capita (USD): The average income per person in the country, measured in U.S. dollars.

-Population (Millions): The total population of the country in millions.

-On whole, this dataset highlights the socio-economic disparities across regions and underscores the importance of education and digital access in driving economic growth.
-Countries with higher literacy, better internet access, and more years of schooling tend to have higher GDP per capita.
-Such data is valuable for policymakers and researchers aiming to improve development strategies, bridge educational gaps, and promote inclusive digital access worldwide.
+🌐 Internet Access (%)	% of population with internet access 🎓 Avg.
+Years of Schooling	Average years of formal education (age 25+) 💵 GDP per Capita (USD)	Average income per person in USD 👥 Population (Millions)	Country’s population in millions

+**✅ What Was Done**
+Tools Used: Microsoft Excel
+Skills Demonstrated:

+✅ Cleaned and formatted raw data (removed blanks, corrected types, standardized formats)

+✅ Used Pivot Tables to summarize data by Region and Literacy

+✅ Built Pivot Charts to visualize relationships (e.g., Literacy vs GDP, Internet vs Schooling)

+✅ Applied Conditional Formatting to highlight high/low performers

+📊 Key Insights
+📚 Countries with higher education levels (literacy + schooling) showed higher GDP per capita

+🌐 Strong correlation between internet access and economic performance

+🌍 Regional disparities are visible, indicating digital and educational divides

+🖼️ Excel Visuals Snapshot
+(Replace the image link below with a working one from your GitHub repo or upload directly)

+Example chart: GDP per Capita vs Literacy Rate by Region

+📌 Learning Outcomes
+This project is great for beginners to practice:

+📑 Cleaning messy data in Excel

+📈 Building dynamic pivot tables and charts

+🧠 Gaining real-world insights from socio-economic data